Loongson-neuq/blog/content/post/move-semantic/index.md

 You might know stack is FILO or LIFO, but that doesn't mean we have to pop the stack if we want to access the inner object.
 The FILO or LIFO is only for the stack frame, which keeps everything essential to allow function calling/returning.

 Since all instance on the stack is fixed size, all of their position is fixed, we know where the object is at the compile time.
 We know that all local variables can be accessed by frame pointer plus a fixed offset.

+The stack is array-like, but not a real array.
+It's a memory block, a memory block means that you can access whatever you want with the memory block.
+Stack is just a convention which constraints the way we access the memory block - FILO or LIFO.

+An example is that, in Rust, we don't have a specific data structure for Stack.
+In C++, in python, in .NET you would have a Type like `Stack<T>`, but in Rust, we don't have that.
+We just use `Vec<T>`(`vector<T>` in Cpp).
+As long as you only call push and pop method.

 ###### Why the stack is faster than the heap?